 - Ellora Caves, Kailasanatha Temple - Maharashtra.
 One of highest achievements not only in Hindu architecture but in ancient structural engineering of the world.
 Group of rock-cut temples, including the glorious Kailasanatha Temple cut of whole rock.
-Built circa 550 - 1000 AD.
+Built sometimes around 550 - 1000 AD.

 - Elephanta Caves - Maharashtra.
-Group of beautiful rock-cut temples, built circa 5th - 8th c AD.
+Group of beautiful rock-cut temples, built around the 5th - 8th c AD.
 Great Cave includes famous sculpture of Trimurthi.

 - Tirumala Venkateswara Temple - Andhra Pradesh.
-One of most important Hindu temple complexes, founded in 4h century (?).
-Most visited religious site in India, with circa 6000 people as temple staff.
+One of most important Hindu temple complexes, founded in the 4th century (?).
+Most visited religious site in India, with some 6000 people as temple staff.
 Incredibly rich decorated temple complex behind wall.

 - Chidambaram Temple - Tamil Nadu.
 One of holiest Shiva temples, representing akasha - aether.
-Ancient temple, it is known that it has been renovated in 5th century and also circa 1213.
+Ancient temple, it is known that it has been renovated in the 5th century and also around 1213.

 - Aihole Temple City - Karnataka.
-Group of more than 125 7th century Hindu temples in varous styles.
+Group of more than 125 Hindu temples from the 7th century in various styles.
 Considered to be a laboratory of architectural and artistic experiments where the glorious Chalukyan style was created.

 - Doddabasappa Temple - Karnataka.
-Impressive 12th century temple of unusual architecture - it is shaped as a 24-pointed star.
+Impressive temple from the 12th century of unusual architecture - it is shaped as a 24-pointed star.

 - Gangaikonda Brihadeeswarar temple - Tamil Nadu.
 The only remaining and usable structure in past capital of powerful Cholas.
 Ornate temple contains some of the most beautiful sculptures in South india.